Research into how the Great frigatebird sleeps while flying

-The Galapagos National Park has published the results of a study undertaken by a talented international team of researchers to study the endemic Great Frigate bird of Galapagos, also known as (Fregata Minor).
+The Galapagos National Park has published the results of a study undertaken by a talented international team of researchers to study the endemic great frigatebird of Galapagos (Fregata minor).

 This new research undertaken by the team has examined this claim more closely.
 The study was led by Niels Rattenborg of Max Planck Institute, Germany alongside Sebastian Cruz, a Galapagos based ornithologist.
 The objective the team attempted to determine was how long Great frigate birds sleep for each day, as well as understanding how the birds are able to function with so little sleep, while some people and animals suffer quite dramatically when lacking sleep.

 The fieldwork was carried out on Genovesa Island, also known as ‘Bird Island’ situated towards the north east of the Archipelago.
 The research was collected over a period of a number of weeks using a small device (Electroencephalogram) which measuring EEG changes, imperative to measure the birds behaviour.
 The device was developed by Alexei Vyssotski of Zurich University and the Swiss Federal Technology Institute, and is one of the most advanced ways to track bird movements and activities ever created.

 This device was placed on several individuals e nesting across Genovesa along with a GPS tag.
 Luckily, Great frigate birds nest close to the ground, usually in the branches of mangroves and scrubby bushes.
 They have little to no fear of humans, therefore both the younger chicks and older birds are very easy to approach and almost no stress is experienced by the bird when researchers apply and remove the tags.
 The tags were placed on to the bird’s backs, and the researchers made sure that the device would not alter any physical element of the bird while they were on.
 The tags were then removed as soon as all necessary data had been collected.